-USER MODE

-The Tech-User Mode screen allows the studio technician to enter the password protected
+USER MODE The Tech-User Mode screen allows the studio technician to enter the password protected engineers to diagnose any problems which may arise.

 "Technician" or "Supervisor" modes allowing him or her to operate critical parts of the system, and set up passwords for other "Technicians" or "Supervisors".